 By and large, companies loved the approach because it was truly a “one-stop shopping” solution.
 What plan sponsors didn’t realize was that layers of fees were being paid to multiple service providers through the plan’s investments.
 They were being told the plan was provided for free.
 In reality, the plan was much more expensive than necessary, eroding the balances of plan participants and restricting their ability to retire on time.

-In recent years, the Department of Labor has worked to expose and curtail these deceptive practices and the negative impact they’ve had on Americans’ ability to retire.
+In recent years, the Department of Labor has worked to expose and curtail these deceptive practices and the negative impact they have had on Americans’ ability to retire.
 In 2012, the department implemented a requirement that recordkeepers and plan administrators must transparently disclose the total fees being paid by plan participants.
 While the rule was a start, a recent White House study estimated that conflicts of interest in retirement plans still cost Americans $17 billion each year.
 We believe there is a better way.

 Key Roles and Responsibilities